-GS - General Secretary - The union's top official.
-The General Secretary is elected by the members and serves a five-year, salaried term.
-He/she is a member of the NEC.
+General Secretary - The union's top official.
+The General Secretary is elected by the members and GS serves a five-year, salaried term.
+The General Secretary is a member of the NEC.

-IEC - Irish Executive Council - An executive council for Ireland with a similar role to the NEC.
+IEC Irish Executive Council - An executive council for Ireland with a similar role to the NEC.
 Can be overruled by the NEC.

-IFJ - International Federation of Journalists - An international collective of journalist unions based in Brussels.
+IFJ International Federation of Journalists - An international collective of journalist unions based in agreements and dealing with the running of disputes.
+The councils are: